JanssenProject/jans/docs/janssen-server/auth-server/endpoints/global-token-revocation.md

 ## Required Scope

-A client must have the following scope in order to use this endpoint:
+A client must have the following scope to use this endpoint:

 - `global_token_revocation`